zeroclipboard/zeroclipboard/docs/instructions.md

 OK to trust your page.
 The default value of `[window.location.host]` is almost _**always**_ what you will want unless you specifically want the SWF to communicate with pages from other domains (e.g. in iframes or child windows).

-For more information about trusted domains, consult the _[official Flash documentation for `flash.system.Security.allowDomain(...)`](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/system/Security.html#allowDomain\(\))_.
+For more information about trusted domains, consult the [_official Flash documentation for `flash.system.Security.allowDomain(...)`_](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/system/Security.html#allowDomain\(\)).

-### The `allowScriptAccess` option: SWF outbound scripting access
+### SWF outbound scripting access

-This allows the SWF file to access/call JavaScript/HTML functionality of HTML pages on allowed domains, e.g. invoking functions via `ExternalInterface.call`.
+The `allowScriptAccess` parameter (for Flash embedding markup) allows the SWF file to access/call JavaScript/HTML functionality of
+HTML pages on allowed domains, e.g. invoking functions via `ExternalInterface.call`.
 In other words, it controls the SWF outbound scripting access.

-For version 1.1.7 and below, the `embed` tag had the `allowScriptAccess` parameter hard-coded to `always`.
-This allowed the "`ZeroClipboard.swf`" file to be hosted on an external domain.
-However, to enhance security, versions after 1.1.7 have an option for `allowScriptAccess` with a default of `"sameDomain"`, which only allows "`ZeroClipboard.swf`" to be served from the same domain as the hosting page.

-If you hosted "`ZeroClipboard.swf`" on a different domain than the hosting page on version 1.1.7 or below, when you upgrade to a version above 1.1.7, you should either move "`ZeroClipboard.swf`" to the same domain as the hosting page or set the `allowScriptAccess` option to `always`.

-As of version 1.3.0, it is no longer necessary to set the `allowScriptAccess` configuration option as its default value is now `null` but the appropriate value will be determined immediately before the Flash object is embedded on the page.
+As of version `v2.0.0-alpha.2`, the `allowScriptAccess` configuration option no longer exists.
+The appropriate value will be determined immediately before the Flash object is embedded on the page.
 The value is based on a relationship between the current domain (`window.location.host`) and the value of the `trustedDomains` configuration option.

-**TL;DR default values:**
- - &ge; v1.3.0: `null` _(appropriate value determined on-the-fly during embedding)_
- - &gt; v1.1.7 &lt; v1.3.0: `"sameDomain"`
- - &le; v1.1.7: `"always"`

-For more information about `allowScriptAccess`, consult the _[official Flash documentation](http://helpx.adobe.com/flash/kb/control-access-scripts-host-web.html)_.
+For more information about `allowScriptAccess`, consult the [_official Flash documentation_](http://helpx.adobe.com/flash/kb/control-access-scripts-host-web.html).

 ### Cross-Protocol Limitations